 How do I get naloxone?

 Any person who asks for naloxone from a pharmacy for themselves or to help a person experiencing an opioid overdose can purchase naloxone, with or without a prescription (click here for Missouri’s standing order).
-However, this does not necessarily mean that every pharmacy will stock naloxone so we advise calling your local pharmacy to confirm availability.
+However, this does not necessarily mean that every pharmacy will stock naloxone so we suggest calling your local pharmacy to make sure they have it.

 To get naloxone from a pharmacy without a prescription:

-- Call to confirm the pharmacy stocks naloxone.
+- Call to make sure the pharmacy stocks naloxone.

 - At the pharmacy, go to the prescription drop off window and ask to speak with a pharmacist about naloxone.
 While every pharmacy has their own protocol, the pharmacist must provide overdose education (overdose risk factors, how to recognize and respond to an overdose, and how to use naloxone) when dispensing naloxone.

 - The pharmacy may be able to bill your insurance, even without a prescription.
-While most insurances will cover at least a portion of the cost of naloxone, every insurance plan has different billing requirements.
+While most insurances will cover at least some of the cost of naloxone, every insurance plan has different billing requirements.
 Your pharmacist can contact your insurance company to discuss any payment questions.

 A limited supply of naloxone is available for free through: